cliraa/aligned_layer/docs/1_introduction/3_faq.md

 No. Aligned is a vertically integrated stack for building applications on a verifiable internet.
 However, our stack offers one-click solutions for rollups, as well as wallets, and several ZK services.

-### What does it cost to verify proofs using Aligned's Proof Verification Layer?
+### How much it cost to verify proofs using Aligned's Proof Verification Layer?

 The cost ($C$) of proof verification using Aligned's Proof Verification Layer is the cost of task creation ($C_{task}$) plus the cost of verifying an aggregated BLS signature ($C_{verification}$), divided by the number of proofs ($N$) in the batch, plus the the cost of reading the results on-chain ($C_{read}$).